Forms, Policies, and Procedures Concerning Accessibility Services

 Conflicting Health Conditions

-Students should contact the coordinator of student accessibility services if they have a health or safety related concern about exposure to a service or therapy animal.
+Students should contact the coordinator of student accessibility services if they have a health or safety related concern about exposure to a service or emotional support animal.
 Employees with such concerns should contact Human Resources.
 The College is prepared to reasonably accommodate individuals with disabilities that are affected by being in proximity to animals.

 Student Accessibility Services will make a reasonable effort to notify the faculty and students enrolled in classes impacted by the accommodation.